• Skip to main content

 Elk Creek Marina on Blue Mesa Reservoir.

 Nestled in the central Rockies west of Gunnison, Blue Mesa Reservoir is one of the best places to take to the water.
-It’s actually the largest lake in Colorado that’s entirely located within the state (Navajo Lake is bigger, but the majority of it is in New Mexico).
+It’s the largest lake in Colorado that’s entirely located within the state (Navajo Lake is bigger, but the majority of it is in New Mexico).
 Blue Mesa is one of three reservoirs built on the Gunnison River, which are all part of the Curecanti National Recreation Area.

 The other two reservoirs are Crystal and Morrow Point.
 The park begins just west of Gunnison and follows the three reservoirs to Cimarron, CO, passing the little lakeside community of Sapinero on the way.